Dominance of Viled Heart

-The meeting room was thick with a heavy silence, the kind that settles when a grave topic is broached.
-The prince leaned forward, his gaze piercing, and finally broke the silence with a question that cut through the tension like a knife.
+The meeting room was thick with silence, the kind that settles when a dangerous topic is broached.
+The prince leaned forward, his golden eyes piercing, and finally shattered the stillness.

 “So, what is this love that everyone speaks of with such reverence?”
-His voice was laced with cold curiosity, as though love were some quaint superstition, unworthy of his time.
+His voice held a cold curiosity, as if love were some quaint superstition, unworthy of his attention.

 Leon, the first to recover, spoke hesitantly.
-“I… I think it’s another type of power that Your Highness needs to obtain to successfully harness the power of the dragon.”
-His words carried the weight of the subject, his tone reflecting the gravity of the situation.
+“I… I think it’s another type of power, Your Highness.
+One you must obtain to fully harness the dragon’s strength.”

-The prince’s eyes narrowed, his focus unwavering.
+The prince’s gaze narrowed, his voice soft but sharp.
 “Power?”
-His voice was soft but dangerous.
-“You’re saying there’s a power out there that I don’t already possess?”
-His gaze settled on Leon, watching him squirm.
-“Perhaps you’re mistaken, or perhaps you’re not explaining it well.”
+A dangerous glint flickered in his eyes.
+“You’re suggesting there’s a force out there that I do not already possess?”
+His attention fixed on Leon, watching him squirm.
+“Perhaps you’re mistaken.
+Or simply failing to explain it well.”

-Leon hesitated, glancing toward Marco for support.
-“I believe the deposed prince might have known where it’s located, Your Highness.
+Leon hesitated, glancing at Marco for support.
+“I believe the deposed prince might have known its whereabouts, Your Highness.
 If we could extract more information from him—”

-Nixon, the prince's secretary, chimed in with a dispassionate tone.
-“The deposed prince was found dead in his cage a few hours after the interrogation.
+The prince’s secretary, Nixon, spoke with detached efficiency.
+“The deposed prince was found dead in his cage a few hours after interrogation.
 It appears he was weaker than anticipated.”
-The room was filled with tension, and everyone could feel the heavy pressure of the situation.

-"There's nothing to worry about.
-I believe his highness can easily attain it."
-Nixon’s confidence was undeterred.
+“There's nothing to worry about.
+I believe His Highness can easily attain it,” Nixon said with unwavering confidence.

 “But the deposed prince said it was impossible for His Highness to learn,” I interjected, drawing a sharp look from Nixon.